osmosis-labs/sqs/docs/architecture/ingest.md

 The denom liquidity capitalization and pool liquidity capitalizaion for each pool are computed concurrently by the pool liquidity pricer worker after every block.

+For the alloyed pools, there is custom handling to account for the alloyed asset denom.
+See `docs/architecture/COSMWASM_POOLS.MD` for details.

 ### Candidate Route Search Data

 This worker is responsible for pre-computing the candidate route search pool data for each denom.